Solar Panel Installation in New Jersey & Pennsylvania

 Frequently Asked Questions About Solar Installation

 A typical residential solar panel installation in New Jersey costs $15,000 to $30,000 before incentives.
-After the 30% federal tax credit and NJ SREC-II incentives, net out-of-pocket often falls to $9,000–$18,000.
+NJ SREC-II payments, net metering, and the state sales and property tax exemptions reduce the lifetime cost.
+The 30% federal residential solar tax credit expired on 31 December 2025 and no longer applies.

 Total project time runs 4 to 8 weeks in both NJ and PA.
 Site assessment takes 1 week, permit filing and approval 2–4 weeks, installation 1–3 days, and utility interconnection another 1–2 weeks.